AanZee/conventions/go/README.md

 don't have the package name in front of it.
 Otherwise, when using a function, you get a stutter-effect, like this: database.DatabaseOpener(), while database.Opener() is enough.

-You can simplify a package name when it's a common abbreviation. database could be db, so db.Opener() can be used.

-When importing an external library (from aan zee), make it clear by using an alias, like: capErrors "bitbucket.org/aanzeeonline/capila/errors" libConv "bitbucket.org/aanzeeonline/libgoaz/conv" libCrypt "bitbucket.org/aanzeeonline/libgoaz/crypt"
+When importing an external library (from aan zee), make it clear by using an alias, like: capilaErrors "bitbucket.org/aanzeeonline/capila/errors" libgoazConv "bitbucket.org/aanzeeonline/libgoaz/conv" libgoazCrypt "bitbucket.org/aanzeeonline/libgoaz/crypt"

-Don't use a name that it meaningless, like: util, common, misc.
+Don't use a name that is meaningless, like: util, common, misc.
 There is one exception to this: helpers.
 We will use helpers to store various helper-functions and over time, we can decide to group them into a package that is more suitable.